Headquarters of the United Nations

 The headquarters holds the seats of the principal organs of the UN, including the General Assembly and the Security Council, but excluding the International Court of Justice, which is seated in The Hague.
-The United Nations has three additional subsidiary regional headquarters, or headquarters districts.
+The United Nations has three additional subsidiary regional headquarters or headquarters districts.
 These were opened in Geneva (Switzerland) in 1946, Vienna (Austria) in 1980, and Nairobi (Kenya) in 1996.
 These adjunct offices help represent UN interests, facilitate diplomatic activities, and enjoy certain extraterritorial privileges, but do not contain the seats of major organs.

-Although it is physically situated in New York City, the land occupied by the United Nations headquarters and the spaces of buildings that it rents are under the sole administration of the United Nations and not the US government.
-They are technically extraterritorial through a treaty agreement with the US government.
+Although the structure is physically situated in the United States, the land occupied by the United Nations headquarters and the spaces of buildings that it rents are under the sole administration of the United Nations.
+They are technically extraterritorial through a treaty agreement with the U.S. government.
 However, in exchange for local police, fire protection, and other services, the United Nations agrees to acknowledge most local, state, and federal laws.

 None of the United Nations' 15 specialized agencies, such as UNESCO, are located at the headquarters.
 However, some autonomous subsidiary organs, such as UNICEF, are based at the UN's headquarters in New York City.